 OOOOOOoooooo boy—this one’s stupid.
 Remember the fake emergency broadcast that when out to all Hawaiians warning them of a ballistic missile and telling them it’s not a test when in reality there was no missile and everyone freaked out for no reason?

-Well, we’re not saying this is the password, just that in this picture taken in July of 2017 from inside Hawaii’s Emergency Management Agency has a password written down on a sticky note.
+Well, we’re not saying this is the password, just that there was a picture taken in July of 2017 from inside Hawaii’s Emergency Management Agency that had a password written down on a sticky note like this.

 A sticky note.